-- 5) Go through Grid Tech Each day you take your car on the track, you will go through a "grid tech" or "tech line."
-This is a final check of your car to ensure that you prepared the car specifically for the event.
-The grid technicians will check the items on the Tech/Grid Inspection Form (see Appendix).
-Bring your helmet to Grid Tech so the tech guys can determine whether your helmet has a sufficient rating.
+- 5) Go through Grid Tech Each day you take your car on the track you will go through a morning grid tech.
+This is a final check of your car to ensure that your car is ready for the track.
+The grid technicians will check the items on the Tech/Grid Inspection Form.
 If you pass grid tech, the technician will put an "Inspected" sticker on your windshield.
-You'll need to go through Grid Tech on the morning of each day you'll be driving.
-Tech Line closes at 7:55 each day. - 6) Go to the Drivers' Meeting At 8:00 a.m. each day, Riesentöter hosts a mandatory drivers' meeting to introduce the organizers, discuss the schedule, and explain the rules of the track event.
+You'll need to go through Grid Tech each morning you'll be driving.
+Grid Tech closes just prior to the driver's meeting.
+Anyone missing or late to tech will have their tech inspection completed at the Inspectors' convenience. - 6) Go to the Drivers' Meeting Early each day of the event, RTR hosts a mandatory drivers' meeting to introduce the organizers, discuss the schedule, review the flags, and explain the rules of the event.
 All participants must be on time to the drivers' meeting.